awsdocs/amazon-comprehend-developer-guide/doc_source/custom-copy-sharing.md

 + Whether the model is encrypted, and if it is, the type of AWS KMS key that you use: AWS owned key or customer managed key\.
 + If your model is encrypted with a customer managed key, then you must provide the ARN of the KMS key\.
 Anyone who imports your model must include the ARN in an IAM service role in their AWS account\.
 This role authorizes Amazon Comprehend to use the KMS key to decrypt the model during the import\.

-For more information about how other users import your model, see [Importing a Custom Model From Another AWS Account](custom-copy-importing.md)\.
+For more information about how other users import your model, see [Importing a custom model from another AWS account](custom-copy-importing.md)\.